Gaurav Gera

 Gaurav Gera (born 23 September 1973) is an Indian comedian and actor who works in Hindi language films and television series.
 He also worked in Bollywood musical Jhumroo.
 He is well known for playing the role of Nandu in Jassi Jaisi Koi Nahin.
 Gaurav has been granted exclusive Snapchat filters on multiple occasions to meet up with his fans’ demands.

 Career

 Television

 Gera started his career with Life Nahin Hai Laddoo on Star Plus and then he played the supporting role as Nandu in Sony TV's show Jassi Jaisi Koi Nahin.
 He also appeared in various shows, Kohi Apna Sa, Baat Hamari Pakki Hai, Babban Bhai v/s Bimla Tai.
-He also played the lead role in Sab TV's show Tota Weds Maina and Colors TV show Mrs. Pammi Pyarelal.Women are following my saris, blouses: Gaurav Gera He was last seen in Colors TV's reality show Comedy Nights with Kapil as Dulari.
+He also played the lead role in Sab TV's show Tota Weds Maina and Colors TV show Mrs. Pammi Pyarelal.
+He was last seen in Colors TV's reality show Comedy Nights with Kapil as Dulari.
 In 2016, he made a cameo in the series Naagin as Chutki.
 He was also a participant on Jhalak Dikhhla Jaa.
 In 2019 he appeared in the Alt Balaji show Boss - Baap of Special Services where he essayed the role of Jignesh.